-- Continue to burn greenwaste on site in accordance with Regulation requirements or future licence conditions. - Optimise the diversion of greenwaste from landfill. - · Review the options available for alternative management of greenwaste. - Potentially develop a greenwaste drop-off area within or immediately adjacent to the recycling area. - · Consider weed control as part a review of future options.
+- Consider mulching greenwaste on site in preference to burning. - · Optimise the diversion of greenwaste from landfill. - · Review the options available for alternative management of greenwaste. - Potentially develop a greenwaste drop-off area within or immediately adjacent to the recycling area. - Consider weed control as part a review of future options.